Food preservation is one of the most talked-about topics in the prepper community and with good reason.

 Air, moisture, and temperature are the three main elements that deteriorate food.

-How much air and moisture food are exposed to can be regulated with the type of container it is stored in.
+How much air and moisture food is exposed to can be regulated with airtight food storage containers.

-Temperature can be dealt with by where that container is stored.
+Temperature can be dealt with by where that food storage container is stored.

 Containers should either be stored in refrigerators, freezers, or cool dry locations out of direct sunlight.